 The Education subcommittee is charged with working to provide ongoing education to support hospital efforts that seek to improve maternal and neonatal outcomes across Arkansas and to develop community education.
 Ongoing education can include, but is not limited to: e-modules, simulations, or trainings from ACOG and other national groups.
-This committee will be led by two co-chairs and will include hospital members, and other state and community organizations who are committed to improving the health and well-being of Arkansans.

-The Education subcommittee met several times during the fourth quarter of 2021 to discuss educational information needs to be shared on an ongoing basis.
+The Education subcommittee met at different times throughout 2021 to discuss educational information needs to be shared on an ongoing basis.
 The Education subcommittee presented information to the AMPOQRC on COVID-19 trends, pregnant women, educational campaigns, etc. in the June 17 and August 19 committee meetings.
-Current and future educational activities include:
+Ongoing educational activities include:

 - Providing approved educational offerings on the ADH AMPOQRC website.
 The material would be for health care providers as well as consumers.
 An example of health consumer information would be to include a hospital locator with level of care designation. - Developing a process to collect and create distribution lists for educational offerings (ex.
-Nursery Alliance, POWER program, AHA, ADH, Arkansas Medical board) - Developing monthly or bi-monthly newsletters
+Nursery Alliance, Perinatal Outcomes Workshop through Education Research (POWER) program, ADH, Arkansas Medical board). - Developing monthly or bi-monthly newsletters.